stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 > I love letter co-occurrence in the word *co-occurrence*.

 Sometimes a seemingly naive technique gives powerful results.
-It turns that merely looking at word coincidences, while ignoring all grammar and context, can provide us insight into the word meaning.
+It turns out that merely looking at word coincidences, while ignoring all grammar and context, can provide us insight into the meaning of a word.
 Consider this sentence:

-> a small, fluffy roosety climbed a tree
+> A small, fluffy roosety climbed a tree.

 What's a *roosety*?
-I would say that something like a squirrel, since two words can be easily interchanged.
-Such reasoning is called the [distributional hypothesis](https://en.wikipedia.org/wiki/Distributional_semantics) and summarized as:
+I would say that something like a squirrel, since the two words can be easily interchanged.
+Such reasoning is called the [distributional hypothesis](https://en.wikipedia.org/wiki/Distributional_semantics) and can be summarized as:

 > a word is characterized by the company it keeps - [John Rupert Firth](https://en.wikipedia.org/wiki/John_Rupert_Firth)

 If we want to teach it to a computer, the simplest, approximated approach is making it look only at word pairs.
-Let *P(a|b)* be conditional probability that given a word *b* there is  a word *a* within a short distance (let's say - being spaced by no more that 2 words).
+Let *P(a|b)* be the conditional probability that given a word *b* there is a word *a* within a short distance (let's say - being spaced by no more that 2 words).
 Then we claim that two words *a* and *b* are similar if

 $$ P(w|a) = P(w|b) $$